schwa/MetalSprockets/Documentation/Internals.md

 Environment values propagate down the element tree:

-- Each node has its own `UVEnvironmentValues` instance
+- Each node has its own `MSEnvironmentValues` instance
 - Values inherited from parent with copy-on-write semantics
 - Used to pass Metal resources (encoders, buffers, etc.) down the tree